bittor01/TavernTones/docs/HELP.md

 - **Paths**: Configure where your bestiary, music, and random tables are stored.
 - **GitHub Sync**: Fetch the latest bestiary data directly from official repositories.
 - **FFmpeg**: Ensure the folder containing both `ffmpeg` and `ffprobe` is correctly selected in settings for audio streaming and duration detection.

-Need more help?
-Contact the application administrator for updates and support.